A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Research Questions and Variants

 Previous research derived pairwise preferences using pointwise rewards and the BT model.
 However, this approach was not comparable to direct pairwise preference modeling and failed to address inconsistencies within pairwise preferences.
 To overcome these limitations, some recent studies~\cite{wu2024selfplaypreferenceoptimizationlanguage,rosset2024directnashoptimizationteaching,munos2024nashlearninghumanfeedback} have introduced Nash learning methodologies where each player is an LLM that outputs responses and aims to maximize its probability of being preferred over its opponent.

-Inspired by generative adversarial networks (GAN)~\cite{goodfellow2014generative}, Self-Play fIne-tuNing (SPIN) considered a two-player game ~\cite{wu2024selfplaypreferenceoptimizationlanguage,chen2024selfplayspin}, where the main player distinguishes the generated responses are from model or human, while the opponent player generates responses indistinguishable from human.
+Inspired by generative adversarial networks (GAN)~\cite{goodfellow2014generative}, Self-Play fIne-tuNing (SPIN) considered a two-player game ~\cite{wu2024selfplaypreferenceoptimizationlanguage,chen2024self}, where the main player distinguishes the generated responses are from model or human, while the opponent player generates responses indistinguishable from human.
 This approach also eliminated the need for a reward model and derived a objective in a similar form to DPO.

 An intuitive interpretation of DPO would lead one to believe it increases the likelihood of chosen responses while decreasing the likelihood of rejected responses.
-However, this does not support a well-observed phenomenon in which the likelihood of the chosen responses actually decreases over time~\cite{pal2024smaug, Fromrtoqstar}.
-To address such issues, some works focus~~\cite{pang2024iterativereasoningpreferenceoptimization,yuan2023rrhfrankresponsesalign,xu2024contrastive} on introducing extra objective terms.
+However, this does not support a well-observed phenomenon in which the likelihood of the chosen responses actually decreases over time~\cite{pal2024smaug, rafailov2024rqlanguagemodel}.
+To address such issues, some works focus~\cite{pang2024iterativereasoningpreferenceoptimization,yuan2023rrhfrankresponsesalign,xu2024contrastive} on introducing extra objective terms.

-~\cite{yuan2023rrhfrankresponsesalign} added a negative log-likelihood (NLL) loss similar to SFT (supervised fine-tuning) to rank loss.
-By doing so, They force the model to learn the response with the highest reward. ~\cite{xu2024contrastive} incorporated a behavior cloning (BC) regularizer \cite{hejna2024contrastive} to ensure that $\pi_{\theta}$ does not deviate from the preferred data distribution.
+Yuan~\etal~\cite{yuan2023rrhfrankresponsesalign} added an NLL similar to SFT to rank loss.
+By doing so, they force the model to learn the response with the highest reward. ~\cite{xu2024contrastive} incorporated a behavior cloning (BC) regularizer \cite{hejna2024contrastive} to ensure that $\pi_{\theta}$ does not deviate from the preferred data distribution.
 They prove that the regularize can boil down to adding a NLL term on the preferred data distribution.

-~\cite{pang2024iterativereasoningpreferenceoptimization} have found that when training with DPO without negative log-likelihood (NLL) loss, the log probabilities of chosen sequences barely increase over training; when training with DPO with NLL loss normalized by the total response length, the log probabilities increase noticeably.
+Pang~\etal~\cite{pang2024iterativereasoningpreferenceoptimization} have found that when training with DPO without negative log-likelihood (NLL) loss, the log probabilities of chosen sequences barely increase over training; when training with DPO with NLL normalized by the total response length, the log probabilities increase noticeably.
 Thus, they believed that NLL enhances learning over the winning response from each pair.